PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--radiusAccountingServers` (array): The RADIUS accounting 802.1X servers to be used for authentication.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius' and radiusAccountingEnabled is 'true'
 - `--radiusAccountingInterimInterval` (integer): The interval (in seconds) in which accounting information is updated and sent to the RADIUS accounting server.
 - `--radiusAttributeForGroupPolicies` (string): Specify the RADIUS attribute used to look up group policies ('Filter-Id', 'Reply-Message', 'Airespace-ACL-Name' or 'Aruba-User-Role').
 Access points must receive this attribute in the RADIUS Access-Accept message
-- `--ipAssignmentMode` (string): The client IP assignment mode ('NAT mode', 'Bridge mode', 'Layer 3 roaming', 'Layer 3 roaming with a concentrator' or 'VPN')
+- `--ipAssignmentMode` (string): The client IP assignment mode ('NAT mode', 'Bridge mode', 'Layer 3 roaming', 'Ethernet over GRE', 'Layer 3 roaming with a concentrator' or 'VPN')
 - `--useVlanTagging` (boolean): Whether or not traffic should be directed to use specific VLANs.
 This param is only valid if the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'
 - `--concentratorNetworkId` (string): The concentrator to use when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'.
 - `--vlanId` (integer): The VLAN ID used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'